+The term adventure therapy applies to a wide range of experiential outdoor therapy modalities.
+It works well with other treatments in improving self-esteem, empathy, and overall mental health.
 Imagine spending an afternoon hiking through the mountains: Beautiful, vibrant trees and plant life are all around you and the smell of pine is in the air.
-You see a couple squirrels scampering up and down a tree trunk.
-You hear light chirping of birds in the distance and recognize the crunch of gravel and dirt beneath your feet as you walk.
+You see a couple of squirrels scampering up and down a tree trunk.
+You hear the light chirping of birds in the distance and recognize the crunch of gravel and dirt beneath your feet as you walk.

-Being out in nature is very much romanticized, and for good reason.
-When you’re out in the wild, you can’t help but feel lighter, relaxed and more at ease with the world.
+Immersing oneself in nature is very much romanticized and for good reason.
+When you’re out in the wild, you can’t help but feel lighter, relaxed, and more at ease with the world.

 The outdoors offers the same effect during residential treatment programming, plus so much more.
-At Red Mountain Colorado, we incorporate adventure therapy into your teen’s treatment program.
-Your child will get to experience mountain biking, hiking, rock climbing, fly fishing and other exhilarating activities that will teach him valuable life lessons and skills he’ll take with him after treatment.
+While Red Mountain Colorado is so much more than an adventure therapy program, we incorporate adventure therapy into your teen’s treatment to increase the effectiveness of all modalities.
+Your child will experience mountain biking, hiking, rock climbing, fly fishing, and other exhilarating activities that will teach him valuable life lessons and skills he’ll take with him after treatment.

 But one thing many parents wonder about adventure therapy is its safety.
-Let’s take a deeper dive into our adventure therapy program and how we keep your child safe.
+Let’s take a deeper dive into how our adventure therapy program operates and how we keep your child safe.

 What Your Teen Will Experience in Adventure Therapy